anettrolikova/planett/index.md

 *Description of work:* Created Gitbook guideliness for meetup organisers, research on community, events and virtual events platforms, led the communiy of meetup organisers.
 [Find out more](https://medium.com/ethereum-meetups-support) about Ethereum Meetup Support Program

-# Online presence and experiments
-I do believe that you can build your own successful personal brand on a social media.
-There's a list of my personal experiments that are helping me build my personal brand:

-I'm building my Ethereum Sunshine personal brand on [Twitter](https://twitter.com/AnettRolikova).

-I have [Medium account](https://medium.com/@AnettRolikova) where I share blogs regarding to my contributioins to Ethereum projects.

-I started my mind garden on [Tumbr](https://anettrolikova.tumblr.com/), it is like a public [Mind Garden](https://nesslabs.com/mind-garden) where I share my notes,links to articles I read, sometimes I use it to vent my thoughts and clean my mind by writing about my day...
-It may look messy sometimes but I haven’t found a better platform where I can share my thoughts,yet.

-I created Ethereum Community YouTube channel where I did [interview with Udi](https://www.youtube.com/watch?v=JIgdzVraFGk&t=1105s).
-I would like to film more interviews with people from the Ethereum Ecosystem to give more perspectives out to the public about Ethereum, find ways how to improve, simplify Ethereum, get to know more about people in Ethereum... (unfinished as it is in experimental state).

 # Public presence and Talks
 Over the year+ in Crypto space I gave a few talks and was apart of panel discussions